influxdata/docs-v2/content/v2.0/cloud/rate-limits.md

 - `write` endpoint
   - Write throughput of 10KB per second
   - 3000 KB of data written in a 5 minute window
 - `query` endpoint
   - Query throughput of 100 KB/s
   - 30MB of data returned in a 5 minute window
 - 5 dashboards
 - 5 tasks
-- 2 buckets
+- 2 buckets to store your time series data
-- 72-hour retention period
+- 72-hour storage retention period

 To remove the rate limits, upgrade to the Pay As You Go option.